 Boston is a historic city that rides the line between small town and large metropolitan city.
-It’s also a cheap place to visit, and there are plenty of free things to do to keep the travel budget low as well!
+It’s also a cheap place to visit, and there are plenty of free things to do to when travelling via public transport or car to keep the travel budget low as well!

 The Freedom Trail

 The Freedom Trail covers a range of historical sites and will give you plenty of information about Boston’s history.
 There is even a free audio podcast you can access to accompany the walk.
 You can easily spend many hours walking the trail, and it’s a great way to see the city and learn about its history.

 The Common is America’s oldest park, and features some must-see public gardens and a frog pond that will delight adults and children alike.
 During the summer months, you can also catch a free Shakespearean play.